 Hello, I’m Dann.
 I work at the intersection of engineering, finance, and cloud cost optimization.
 In simpler terms, I help make big, scary cloud bills not so big or scary.

 Want to do a deep dive?
-There’s more on my About page, or you can check me out on LinkedIn, Github, AngelList and Twitter.
-If you want something more personal, you can find me at the monthly NYC FinOps Meetup, which I run.
+There’s more on my About page, or you can check me out on LinkedIn, Github, and Threads/Twitter.
+My interests are all over the place, but my articles and newsletter are the best way to get a taste of what’s catching my attention at the moment.
 It’s also pretty easy to find more about me with a quick Google search.
 Spelling Dann with two Ns is great for SEO.

-In a past life, I was a tech journalist, and my writing has appeared on MSNBC, Fox News, The Verge, Mashable, Laptop Magazine, and Tom’s Guide.
+In a past life (before the deep dive into FinOps), I was a tech journalist, and my writing has appeared on MSNBC, Fox News, The Verge, Mashable, Laptop Magazine, and Tom’s Guide.
 I also co-authored two full-length plays with my wife, including “The Floorshow”, which is about a group of tap-dancing showgirls in the 1950s.

 I live in Brooklyn, New York with my wife and our cat.

 Here's some of my work from when I was Reviews Editor at The Verge.

 You can check out a video of my play "Diary: A One Act Play" being performed in Manhattan Repertory Theatre's 2015 Spring One Act Competition.